Medical Ethics Education and Training Tools for Crisis Zones

 The aim is to adapt the existing proven methodology to produce 52 new questions focused on the ethical challenges faced by health care professionals working in post conflict situations and refugee environments, with a focus on the Middle East.
 If the playing card format is deemed inappropriate for the environment, a related method will be developed that maintains the key advantages of the format.

-Dr David Whetham is Reader of Military Ethics at the Defence Studies Department of King’s College London, based at the Joint Services Command and Staff College at the UK Defence Academy where he coordinates or delivers the military ethics component of courses for between two and three thousand British and international officers a year.
+Professor David Whetham is a Professor of Ethics and the Military Profession in the Defence Studies Department of King’s College London, based at the Joint Services Command and Staff College at the UK Defence Academy where he coordinates and delivers the military ethics component of courses for between two and three thousand British and international officers a year.